StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/turn-off-a-feeder.md

-# How to Turn Off a Feeder
+# How to Turn Off an Alert Feeder

-This topic provides step-by-step instructions for turning off a [feeder](about-feeders.md) in TheHive.
+This topic provides step-by-step instructions for turning off an [alert feeder](about-feeders.md) in TheHive.

 {!includes/access-feeders.md!}